StarRocks/starrocks/docs/en/quick_start/shared-data.md

 There are many ways to load data into StarRocks.
 For this tutorial the simplest way is to use curl and StarRocks Stream Load.

 :::tip

 Run these curl commands from the FE shell in the directory where you downloaded the dataset.

 You will be prompted for a password.
 You probably have not assigned a password to the MySQL `root` user, so just hit enter.

 :::

 The `curl` commands look complex, but they are explained in detail at the end of the tutorial.
-For now we recommend running the commands and running some SQL to analyze the data, and then reading about the data loading details at the end.
+For now, we recommend running the commands and running some SQL to analyze the data, and then reading about the data loading details at the end.

 ### New York City collision data - Crashes